 The LORD thy God in the midst of thee is mighty; he will save, he will rejoice over thee with joy; he will rest in his love, he will joy over thee with singing.
 (Zephaniah 3:17)

-If we look at the meaning for the Hebrew word for joy in the passage above, we would discover that it means to get very joyful, even to dance, spin around.
-Now, we need to remember that this passage is speaking about our God and Creator.
-Can you grasp the reality of our God and Father singing and showing this kind of emotion over us?
-Yet, that’s what God does over his creation whom he loves.
-So, we should do away with the mentality that thinks of God as some killjoy who want to stripe us of all joy and pleasure.
+Isn’t that a wonderful passage above?
+For here we have God rejoicing over us His creation whom He loves.
+For if we look at the Hebrew word for joy in this passage, we would see that it means to get very joyful, even to dance and spin around.
+Now, we need to grasp the reality that this is our God who is singing and showing this kind of emotion over us?
+So, let’s do away with the mentality that thinks of God as some killjoy who want to stripe us of all joy and pleasure.
 For nothing can be further from the truth.

 Now, if God shows this kind of emotion over us, shouldn’t we be singing and getting emotional over him as well?
 We need to be rejoicing over the fact that he is our awesome God and Creator in who's "presence is fulness of joy; at thy right hand there are pleasures for evermore."
-(Psalm 16:11) And not only that, but we who are in Christ Jesus our Lord will be spending eternity with God in paradise.
+(Psalm 16:11) And not only that, but we who are in Christ Jesus will be spending eternity in paradise with Him.
 Oh, how wonderful that day will be!
-Yet, do we dare tap our feet and clap our hands?
-Do we ever show any kind of emotion when it comes to worshiping Him?
-Oh, what is wrong with us fellow brothers and sisters in Christ?
-Do not believe the lie that we must be reserved when it comes to worshiping and praising our God.
-We do need to pray and seek help from him as a church to praise him with our whole being.
-For we need to holding nothing back as David did who: "danced before the LORD with all his might.”
-(2 Samuel 6:14) Yes, our God is so worthy, so let's truly get excited over our Awesome God and be in love with him always.

 Okay, I know if you totally let loose at your next church gathering, they may escort you out the door.
-But it only takes a few people excited about God to get others going as well.
-His joy is contagious and let us pray that everybody would catch it.
+But a few people getting excited over God can get others going as well.
+For His joy is contagious and let us pray that everybody would catch it.
 So, go ahead and be totally obsessed and in love with Him.
-Because let's face it, living for anything else will only lead you to emptiness and despair.
+Because let's face it, living for anything else will only lead you to emptiness, disappointment and despair.